andrelohmann/ansible-role-odoo/README.md

 #### Protecting the master/main branch

 * Settings -> Branches -> Add branch protection rule
-* Branch pattern name -> main or mster (depending on your default branch)
+* Branch pattern name -> main or master (depending on your default branch)
-* Protect matching branches -> chek "Require a pull request before merging"
+* Protect matching branches -> check "Require a pull request before merging"
 * "Require approvals" can be individually handled as required

 #### Give read and write permissions to GITHUB_TOKEN